death-of-rats/death-of-rats.github.io/posts/travis-nikola.md

 First 9 lines: Nikola is written in python, it is why we need it in, at least, version 3.
 Travis should ignore any changes on master branch (he will do them himself after all), that's the reason for excepting branch master.
 First, we have to install Nikola using pip.
-I forced version 8.0.0.b2 for its build-in theme.
-By default **pip** installs version 7 of Nikola.
+I forced version 8.0.0.b2 for its built-in theme.
+By default, **pip** installs version 7 of Nikola.
 After all this 'work' there is time for build script: `nikola build`.

 Ok, so now we have our site build.
 How deploy it on GitHub Pages?
 One could play with `nikola deploy`